andrewbaxter/lunk/readme.md

 })
 ```

-The first argument section has fixed elements:
+The first argument segment has fixed elements:

 - `ctx1` is the name of the context binding in the context of the link callback,
-  and `ctx2` is the `EventProcessingContext` in the current scope used for setting
+  and `ctx2` is the `ProcessingContext` in the current scope used for setting
   up the link.
-This is provided within an invocation of `EventContext`'s `event()`.
+This is provided within an invocation of `EventGraph`'s `event()`.
   The `=` here is inappropriate, `ctx1` and `ctx2` are separate values, I just used
   it to be consistent with the rest of the macro.
 - Capture `output1` from the current scope and use it as the output of the link activation function.
 It will be available with the name `output` in the link callback, where the code can modify it.
 It must have a type of `DTYPE` -- the macro can't infer this so you need to specify it manually.